Virtual Open House 2020

 - Sneak a peek at some seldom-seen nooks and crannies in our building, like our astronomical plate vault and sub-basement ruling engine

 - Meet some of our instrumentation specialists and learn how they use our Machine Shop to design experiments and drive new discoveries

 - Hear about astronomical discoveries that happened during the 1918 Flu pandemic

 - Tour Mount Wilson Observatory and Las Campanas Observatory, and learn about the Giant Magellan Telescope

-- Get instructions for fun at-home or classroom astronomy activities
+- Get instructions for at-home astro activities

 We look forward to a time when we can once again welcome you to our Pasadena campus.
 Until then, please enjoy our 2020 Virtual Open House!

 Every year, the Carnegie Observatories Library is one of the most popular stops at our Open House.
 Now you can experience its wonders without the crowds.
 Plus, our archivist, Kit Whitten, shares some astronomical plates showing the science that was being done by Observatories' astronomers during the 1918 Flu pandemic.